xuanhieu073/pokemon-cs/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Target

+this project for learning purpose. thank Chau Tran from Angular Viet Nam group for lead the way. the tutorial is here: https://www.youtube.com/watch?v=HZxDFGB57jk

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.